storage

 fn use_storage(self: @ContractState) {

-// For a Map, the user can use the `entry` method to access the value at a specific key:
+// For a `Map`, use the `entry` method to access values at specific keys:

 }